smartcontractkit/external-adapters-js/packages/composites/bob/README.md

 - Currently, there is only one "endpoint:" format.
 This adapter was designed so that adding new internal endpoints would be easy to implement.

 ### Format Endpoint:
+The format endpoint encodes the chainId, block hash, and block receiptsRoot as bytes and returns that without a 0x prefix.
 ---

 ### Input Params